Waveframe-Labs/Aurora-Research-Initiative/epistemics/METADATA_POLICY.md

   orcid:
 ```

-- MUST identify the responsible human
+- MUST identify a human originator
 - AI MUST NOT be listed as author

+---

 ### 5.2 Maintainer